 Geography helped form early culture in Azerbaijan in unique ways – especially in its hydrocarbon reserves which exist very near the surface, creating unique and striking geographic features.

-The Gobustan Rock Art Cultural Landscape features carvings dating back 5000-20000 years and permanent settlements that lasted from the Upper Paleolithic to the Middle Ages.
-The carvings show a rich culture of dancing, hunting, and ceremonial burials as well as some showing longships similar to those used by the Vikings.
-Some argue that these show the region’s close engagement with Europe from a very early time.
+The Gobustan Rock Art Cultural Landscape features carvings dating back 5,000-20,000 years and permanent settlements that lasted from the Upper Paleolithic to the Middle Ages.
+The carvings show a rich culture of dancing, hunting, and ceremonial burials.
+A few show longships similar to those used by the Vikings, which some argue show the region’s close engagement with Europe from a very early time.
 In 1996, the Azerbaijani government declared the area a protected reserve and, in 2007, UNESCO listed it as a World Heritage Site.

 The Ateshgah Fire Temple, near Baku, was built over a naturally occurring eternal flame, fed by natural gas near the surface.
 There is debate over whether Zoroastrians or Hindus originally built it, but it is known that it was maintained and frequented by both religions as well as Sikhs who paid pilgrimage to its holy “unquenchable flames.”
 Today, it is a protected site under Azerbaijani law.
 A museum there describes its history and celebrates Azerbaijan as a land of religious diversity and tolerance.
 “Atesh” is a Persian word also used in Azerbaijani to refer to fire.